Spring 2023

 - RIT on Geometry and Physics

-- Organizers: Jonathan Rosenberg (Math), S. Jim Gates (Physics), Amin Gholampour (Math), Tristan Hubsch (Howard (Physics) and UMd)
+- Organizers: S. Jim Gates (Physics), Amin Gholampour (Math), Tristan Hubsch (Howard (Physics) and UMd), Jonathan Rosenberg (Math), Richard Wentworth (Math)

-- Meeting Time: Thursdays at 3:30 PM in PHY1201.
-Organizational meeting on Thursday, Jan.
-26. Meetings also available on Zoom.
+- Meeting Time: Thursdays at 3:30 PM in MTH1308.
+Organizational meeting on Thursday, Aug.
+29. Meetings also available on Zoom.

 - Description: This interdisciplinary RIT will aim to foster interactions between mathematicians and physicists on topics of mutual interest, such as supersymmetry, string theory, topological states of matter, and gauge theory.
 Contact one of the organizers for more information.